RichardMoj/CIT85SP18/Homework for 85/README.md

 Assignments not completed, OR skipped:

-* Same layout three different ways
 * Build a website
+* Semantic 1 & 2

 ------------------------------------------------------------------------------------------
 * CSS Specificity *half done
 * FlexBox 5 - *done, but small issue with alignment
 * Use font-awesome and place it in the center !!!done check Day11 for how to do
+* Semantic P1 #2 - the aside height must equal the section height or it breaks
 ------------------------------------------------------------------------------------------
 Skipping
-* Semantic 1 & 2
+* Same layout three different ways